Quantum Invariants and Fiberedness: Introduction

 \subsection{Acknowledgments}

-We would like to thank Dror Bar-Natan, Sergei Gukov and Sunghyuk Park for useful discussions and Davide Passaro for his help with computer calculations.
+We would like to thank Sergei Gukov and Sunghyuk Park for useful discussions and Davide Passaro for his help with computer calculations.
+We are grateful to Dror Bar-Natan, Ciprian Manolescu and Daniel L\'opez Neumann for valuable feedback on the first version of this paper.
 Josef Svoboda was supported by the Simons Collaboration grant New Structures in Low-Dimensional Topology.
 Lara San Martín Suárez received the support of a fellowship from ``la Caixa'' Foundation (ID 100010434), with fellowship code LCF/BQ/EU23/12010094.